nhsbsa/nhsbsa-digital-playbook/src/data/power-bi/measures/measures.md

 In Power BI, a measure is a calculation using Data Analysis Expressions (DAX) language.

 Measures compute in real time as queries are generated in response to user interactions with visuals.

-        Wherever possible, measures should be transferred to the model and not reside on a single report to allow for measure standardisation across a subject area.
+It is best practice to transfer measures to the semantic model rather than having them on a single report, to avoid duplication.
+Multiple items (such as reports) can connect to one semantic model.
 This applies to all modes including direct lake and import.

-It is best practice to create measures in the semantic model to avoid duplication, as multiple items (such as reports) can connect to one semantic model.
 Examples of semantic model measures could be sum of sales split by salesperson or distinct count of employees that attended a meeting, as these may be used in multiple reports.

-Measures can be created in a report if they will not be used elsewhere.
+Measures can exist only in a report if they will not be used elsewhere.
 Examples of report measures could be a dynamic title or a report version number, as these will not be used outside the individual report.

 Example DAX code for creating a sum of sales by salesperson measure: